magento/merchdocs/src/reports/advanced-reporting.md

 ### Verify Single Base Currency

-Advanced Reporting can be used only with Magento installations that have used only a single [base currency]({% link stores/currency-configuration.md %}), and that have a history of orders processed with the same base currency.
-Advanced Reporting will not work if you change the base currency and as a result, have orders processed with different base currencies.
+Advanced Reporting can be used only with Magento installations that have used only a single [base currency]({% link stores/currency-configuration.md %}) since the time of installation.
+The result is that in the history, all orders use the same base currency.
+Advanced Reporting will not work if you have, at any time, changed your base currency and have orders in your history that were processed with different base currencies.

 ## Dashboard Reports